 entirely different point of view.

-The Different Views site exists to provide sympathetic presentations of many
+The Different Views site will provide sympathetic presentations of many

 different views, from the most supernatural to the most conventionally